maritimeconnectivity/g1128-msr-service-specification/service-specification.md

     output from the input payload.
 -->

-Upon receiving a request to update a service Instance's global registration status, the service will access its database to validate that the Instance ID provided is indeed valid.
-If that is the case, the MSR will return a response to the initial request and at the same time can initiate a request to the MSR global ledger service to update the global registration status value, for the specified Instance entry.
+Upon receiving a request to update a service instance's global registration status, the MSR will access its database to validate that the Instance ID provided is indeed valid.
+If that is the case, the MSR will return a response to the initial request and at the same time can initiate a request to the MSR global ledger service to update the global registration status value, for the specified service instamce.
 After a successful response from the ledger, the MSR will update its own local copy of the Instance based on the received response.

 The process of contacting the MSR global ledger service described above, is executed in an asynchronous manner, meaning the original request to the MSR will be answered before the global ledger service is updated.
-Service providers will only be informed on the final outcome, once this asynchronous process has been completed.
+Service providers can only be informed on the final outcome, once this asynchronous process has been completed.